Register your number with the National Do Not Call registry at donotcall.gov.

 More prevention tips:

 - Attacks using verification codes to bypass 2 Factor Authentication.
-Be suspicious of SMS messages asking about verification codes, particularly if they you request one.
+Be suspicious of SMS messages asking about verification codes.
 Legitimate messages from password recovery services will simply tell you the verification code and will not ask you to respond in any way.

 - Don’t fall for texts from your network which ask for details.
 Your phone network will often text you – if you’re abroad, for instance, to warn of data roaming rates.
 But networks won’t ever ask you to confirm or verify your details.
 If you see a “security” text which asks for a password, or any other details, don’t click the link, and don’t call any numbers in it.
 Contact your network via their website, or via their phone number (the real one, not the one in the SMS).